FelixOnline/v2/content/articles/2016-1-29-the-regressive-left.md

 This is obviously preposterous – imagine seeing a flyer captioned “WOMEN AND BLACKS NOT WELCOME.”
 The culprit would likely be kicked off their course.
 Meanwhile Bahar’s defence, that minority women could not be racist, was apparently sufficient.

-Satirical T\-shirts depicting Jesus and Mohammed drinking beer would have got an LSE Atheist society kicked out of their freshers’ fair had they not covered them up, as it was deemed offensive by LSE’s student union, which would make blasphemy an offence.
+Satirical T-shirts depicting Jesus and Mohammed drinking beer would have got an LSE Atheist society kicked out of their freshers’ fair had they not covered them up, as it was deemed offensive by LSE’s student union, which would make blasphemy an offence.

 I’m offended by loud breathers and people with BO but I wouldn’t dream of petitioning for a ban on such things.
 While there’s religion there are people opposed to religion, just like with anything.